-The registry will not, in line with the RAPWG's recommendations, implement any specific countermeasure within its registry systems and services.
+The .versicherung registry will not, in line with the RAPWG's recommendations, implement any specific countermeasure within its registry systems and services.
 As the registry is required to provide accurate and complete WHOIS information for all domain names (which is believed to be the information source for such notices) it is not feasible to implement such measures at this level.
 It is understood that ICANN continually monitors this issue and will take necessary countermeasures against registrars associated with such practices.

-The registry will, however, post warnings on their website about any clearly fraudulent (and clearly illegal) renewal and expiration notices of which its staff becomes aware and will take legal measures against registrars performing such illegal, fraudulent acts.
+The .versicherung registry will, however, take legal measures against registrars performing such illegal, fraudulent acts.

-Name Spinning
+e) Name Spinning

 This is considered to be a practice employed mainly by registrars in a legitimate way to offer users more choice and/or alternatives should their desired name already be taken.
 As such, it is believed that it is within the registrar's responsibility to use those techniques in a considered manner.
-In reality it is not possible for the registry to differentiate between a legitimate domain name request, say one manually entered by a user, and a domain name request that was "spun" by the registrar.
+In reality it is not possible for the registry to differentiate between a legitimate domain name requests, say one manually entered by a user, and a domain name request that was "spun" by the registrar.